anjoos20/ReactRevision/Readme.md

-# Refreshing reactgit name
+# Refreshing react
-01basicreact => The flow of execution
+01basicreact => The flow of executiongit status